 Ironically that we met at his wedding.
 Now his funeral brought us back together.

 The funeral had been nice, but surprisingly joyous.
 Friend, family, pastor, all had been touched by Andy.
 By his quirky sense of humor.
 By his love of life and Star Wars.
-During the ceremony, we listened to Ray Stevens and a song called “Code Monkey” (Andy was a programmer), we watched as his niece gave a eulogy using grammer rules that would have made Yoda proud.
+During the ceremony, we listened to Ray Stevens and a song called “Code Monkey” (Andy was a programmer), we watched as his niece gave a eulogy using grammar rules that would have made Yoda proud.
+Since not everyone can attend the funeral, the family opted for a Funeral Webcast to stream my friend’s funeral.

 Some laughed.
 But I couldn’t get over the fact this was a funeral and I would never see my friend again.